-Heather Douglas practices in civil litigation in Toronto.
+Heather Douglas practices in civil litigation in Toronto at heatherdouglaslaw.com.
 She graduated from the University of Western Ontario with a Bachelor of Arts and the University of Ottawa with a Juris Doctor.
 After her call to the Ontario Bar, she completed her Master of Laws at Osgoode Hall Law School.

 Heather participates in the Ontario Bar Association as an Executive on the Law Practice Management Section.
 She is the former Chair of the Young Lawyers Division.
-She is a proud volunteer at the 519 Legal Clinic, as duty counsel.
+She is a proud volunteer at the 519 Legal Clinic, as duty counsel, and for Pro Bono Law Ontario.
 She is also a blogger on Canada’s largest legal blog slaw.ca.
+She can be reached via email at email@example.com or on Twitter at @.

 Heather has participated as a panelist in the following speaking engagements: